 Courts take many factors into account when deciding how much time and access to award each parent.
 Things often come down to which parent has the time to be a parent, will be most likely able to care for the child, and will prevent exposure to things like drugs, alcoholism, or abuse.
 Talk to an attorney about your specific case for help understanding what factors a court will see as important when making custody decisions.

 Child Custody Lawyer in Dallas, TX

-The Dallas family lawyers at The Queenan Law Firm may be able to help if you’re going through a custody battle.
+The Dallas family lawyers and Arlington divorce lawyers at The Queenan Law Firm may be able to help if you’re going through a custody battle.
 Our attorneys have worked with hundreds of parents to help them protect their custody rights and keep the power to make decisions for their children.
 For a free consultation on your Dallas child custody case, contact The Queenan Law Firm today at (817) 476-1797.